Embracing Mechanic’s Liens with Construction Loan Software

 Three Ways Construction Loan Software Leads to Lien-Free Completion

-1. For starters, one of the hottest related trends today is Machine Learning in Banking and Construction Loan Administration.
+- For starters, a trend today is Machine Learning in Banking and Construction Loan Administration.
 By way of sophisticated algorithms, optical character recognition, and predictive modeling, construction loan software can now parse and pull data from draw packages.
 It then organizes the data and conducts checks and balances—reducing human error while dramatically increasing loan efficiency ratios.

-2. In addition, construction loan software can digitize and monitor all aspects of a construction draw.
+- In addition, construction finance software can digitize and monitor all aspects of a construction draw.
 The software tracks the scope of work, budget, invoices, receipts, and change orders related to all of the work like cement, plumbing, electricity, landscaping; you name it.
 It monitors all transactions too, ranging from the initial contract amount to the final payment, ensuring it is all documented in writing, which helps reduce issues related to liens.
-So, which is it—construction loan software, loan monitoring software, or construction draw software?
-It’s all three!